VinawoodVinawood *

 As of 1 January 2021, the UK moved away from CE marking toward its own UKCA (UK Conformity Assessed) mark for some product categories.
 For plywood and wood-based panels, however, CE marking remains the standard across the UK and EU.

-CE marking on phenolic plywood means the manufacturer or importer has confirmed that the panel meets EN 13986:2004 (the harmonised standard for wood-based panels in construction).
+CE marking on film-faced plywood means the manufacturer or importer has confirmed that the panel meets EN 13986:2004 (the harmonised standard for wood-based panels in construction).
 The CE mark itself is a declaration of conformity; the actual performance (bond strength, durability, etc.) is verified through EN 314 and EN 636 testing.

 Panel Size: Standard UK Formwork Dimensions